szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 444:** Make Flesh to Stone use Petrification saves

 This makes this spell force a save vs. petrification instead of spell.
 I think Flesh to Stone and Disintegrate are way too similar functionally, and it's almost always a better idea to use Flesh to Stone over Disintegrate (they're both even boosted equally if cast by a Transmuter).
 This affects the version that beholders use.

+**Component 445:** Make Bigby's spells more powerful

+Bigby's spells are generally a pretty poor choice for a level 8 and 9.
+Low damage, high chance of doing nothing.
+This tweak improves those two spells such that they do more damage and are more likely to be effective, bypassing magic resistance, as well (but can still be dispelled):

+- Clenched fist:
+  - 1st round: 4d6+6 crushing damage (originally 3d6, no save)
+  - 2nd round: 6d6+4 crushing damage if save vs. Paralysis at -4 is failed (originally 4d6, save vs. Paralysis at -2 )
+  - 3rd round: 8d6+4 crushing damage if save vs. Paralysis at -2 is failed (originally 6d6, save vs. Paralysis, no penalty)
+- Crushing hand:
+  - 1st round: 6d6+6 crushing damage (originally 2d10, no save)
+  - 2nd round: 8d6+8 crushing damage if save vs. Paralysis at -6 is failed (originally 3d10, save vs. Paralysis at -4)
+  - 3rd round: 10d6+10 crushing damage if save vs. Paralysis at -4 is failed (originally 4d10, save vs. Paralysis at -2)

 </details>